Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lec_EE_1-4.md

 Nominal rates are converted into effective annual rates via the equation: 𝒊<sub>𝒂</sub> = (𝟏 + 𝒓/𝒎)<sup>𝒎</sup> − 𝟏

 𝒊<sub>𝒂</sub> = (𝟏 + 𝒊)<sup>𝒎</sup> − 𝟏

 where
 - i<sub>a</sub> = effective annual interest rate
 - i = effective rate for one compounding period
-- m = number times interest is compounded per year
+- m = number of times that interest is compounded per year
   - Example: For a nominal interest rate of 12% per year, determine the nominal and effective rates per year for (a) quarterly, and (b) monthly compounding
   - Solution:
     - (a) Nominal r / year = 12% per year